 An aggregated dataset is received quarterly from approximately 50% of GP practices in Scotland on consultations for shingles and related complications.
-Figure 2 presents the number of consultations for shingles by year and age group which shows the burden of disease in primary care.
+Figure 2 presents the number of consultations for shingles by age group between 2011 and 2017.

 In September 2013, a national shingles vaccination programme was introduced using Zostavax®.
 As Zostavax® is a live attenuated vaccine, it can't be given to patients who've a known primary or acquired immunodeficiency state, or patients who are receiving current immunosuppressive therapy including: